neyocloud/swiggy-clone-b/README.md

-Running CI on GitHub-Hosted Runner (ubuntu-latest)
+## Running CI on GitHub-Hosted Runner (ubuntu-latest)

-With the EC2 server up and running Docker and SonarQube, the next step was to run our CI pipeline using a GitHub-hosted runner instead of a self-hosted one.
-This means the workflow executes on GitHub’s infrastructure (ubuntu-latest), and connects to the tools we set up on EC2 over the network.
+With the EC2 server up and running Docker and SonarQube, the next step was to run my CI pipeline using a GitHub-hosted runner instead of a self-hosted one.
+This means the workflow executes on GitHub’s infrastructure (ubuntu-latest), and connects to the tools I set up on EC2 over the network.

-Using a GitHub-Hosted Runner: In our GitHub Actions workflow, i didn’t add or register any self-hosted runner.
+Using a GitHub-Hosted Runner: In my GitHub Actions workflow, i didn’t add or register any self-hosted runner.
 Instead, I kept the default GitHub runner by specifying ubuntu-latest in the YAML.
 For example:

 ```
 jobs: